 How does it work?

 Simply order your desired testing kit from us and we will send it to you, along with instructions on how to use it, and a submission form.

-To help us make as accurate an analysis as possible, for the faecal tests and Chlamydia PCR, we require a three day pooled faecal sample, please keep in a cool place, but not a fridge whilst collecting.
+To help us make as accurate an analysis as possible, for the faecal tests and Chlamydia PCR, we require a three day pooled faecal sample, please do not send urates, the white part of the droppings.
+Please keep in a cool place, but not a fridge whilst collecting.
 For PBFD PCR and Sexing PCR, we need either a feather pluck containing pulp or a Heparin blood sample (to be taken by an exotic vet).

 Sending in your samples